-- In the case of a published work, a notice may prevent a defendant in a copyright infringement action from attempting to limit his or her liability for damages or injunctive relief based on an innocent infringement defense. - It identifies the copyright owner at the time the work was first published for parties seeking permission to use the work. - It identifies the year of first publication, which may be used to determine the term of copyright protection in the case of an anonymous work, a pseudonymous work, or a work made for hire. - It may prevent the work from becoming an orphan work by identifying the copyright owner and/or specifying the term of the copyright.
+- It puts potential users on notice that copyright is claimed in the work. - In the case of a published work, a notice may prevent a defendant in a copyright infringement action from attempting to limit his or her liability for damages or injunctive relief based on an innocent infringement defense. - It identifies the copyright owner at the time the work was first published for parties seeking permission to use the work. - It identifies the year of first publication, which may be used to determine the term of copyright protection in the case of an anonymous work, a pseudonymous work, or a work made for hire. - It may prevent the work from becoming an orphan work by identifying the copyright owner and/or specifying the term of the copyright.